-LP 4’s capacity is slightly lower than the xTool’s F1, having maximum engraving speed of 2000 mm/s.
+LP 4’s capacity is slightly lower than the xTool’s F1, having a maximum engraving speed of 2000 mm/s.
 It’s also available with rotary attachment and slide extensions but at a premium price.

 From the design & appearance aspects, LP 4 is a beast having a small touch screen for easy navigation.
 The accuracy we got was as low as 0.003 mm which is slightly lower than what xTool f1 had.
 However, the laser engraving quality was amazing and ready to beat any other portable laser engraver in the market.
 Besides the tiniest accuracy level, the LP 4 can engrave at a resolution of 8K HD, which is way above the other laser engravers currently available.

-LP 4’s differentiating factors
+LaserPecker 4’s differentiating factors

 Dual laser power supply is surely a premium option in LP 4.
-Let’s imagine there is a key ring having both stainless steel and leather which needs to be engraved.
-The LP 4 will first engrave the leather with its 10W blue diode laser and immediately switch into the 2W IR laser to engrave the stainless steel portion.
+Let’s imagine there is a key ring having both stainless steel and leather that needs to be engraved.
+The LP 4 will first engrave the leather with its 10W blue diode laser and immediately switch to the 2W IR laser to engrave the stainless steel portion.
 It not only saves your time but also enhances the engraving accuracy as further repositioning of the working material may destroy the alignments.

 Here’s a gold ring engraved by the LaserPecker LP4: